Western allies differ over jets for Ukraine as Russia claims gains

 Andriy Yermak, head of the Ukraine president's office, noted "positive signals" from Poland and said France "does not exclude" such a move in separate posts on his Telegram channel.

-Biden's comment came shortly after Ukrainian President Volodymyr Zelensky said Russia had begun exacting its revenge for Ukraine's resistance to its invasion with relentless attacks in the east.
+Biden's comment came shortly after Ukrainian President Volodymyr Zelensky said Russia had begun exacting its revenge for Ukraine's resistance to its invasion with relentless attacks in the east, where it appeared to be making incremental gains.

 Zelensky has warned for weeks that Moscow aims to step up its assault after about two months of virtual stalemate along the front line that stretches across the south and east.